 I found another bug in LastPass 4.1.35 (unpatched), allows stealing passwords for any domain.
 Full report will be on the way shortly. pic.twitter.com/9VkV7R3vud

 I deleted a widely shared tweet id written "unpatched" in, because its now patched; was confusing w/o context.
 Lack of foresight on my part.

 There's even less info available about the latest vulnerability identified (updated -- see below.)

 The pace of these discoveries and the lack of information from LastPass is certainly troubling, although using a password manager to maintain unique passwords can help protect you from being hacked.
 We've contacted the company and will update this post with any news, however, it may be wise to disable the affected browser extensions for now.
 If you're suddenly looking for another service to store your important login information, Tavis (who makes a habit of poking holes in security products) suggested KeePass, a manager that doesn't use browser extensions to keep a layer of security between websites and your vault.
-Update

-.
+Update: LastPass has responded with a blog post.
 Regarding the bug above that affected clients in Chrome, Firefox and Edge, the company says it applied a server-side workaround.
 As far as the bug for Firefox 4.1.35a, the company says this has been addressed in a new version pushed last night, so users of that browser should make sure they've updated to 4.136a.

 Finally, the bug Ormandy noted in the older (and soon to be deprecated) version of the LastPass Firefox extension is fixed in a new update, so users of that version should update to 3.3.6, via the browser's built-in system.